hkleen/KiBot/docs/source/configuration/sup_globals.rst

       -  ``dnp_cross_bottom_layer`` :index:`: <pair: global options; dnp_cross_bottom_layer>` [:ref:`string <string>`] (default: ``'B.Fab'``) Layer on which to add DNP cross for the bottom components.
       -  ``dnp_cross_top_layer`` :index:`: <pair: global options; dnp_cross_top_layer>` [:ref:`string <string>`] (default: ``'F.Fab'``) Layer on which to add DNP cross for the top components.
       -  ``drc_exclusions_workaround`` :index:`: <pair: global options; drc_exclusions_workaround>` [:ref:`boolean <boolean>`] (default: ``false``) KiCad 6 introduced DRC exclusions.
 They are stored in the project but ignored by the Python API.
-         This problem affects KiCad 6 and 7.
+         This problem affects KiCad 6 and 7. |br|
-         If you really need exclusions enable this option, this will use the GUI version of the DRC (slower).
+         If you really need exclusions enable this option, this will use the GUI version of the DRC (slower). |br|
          Note that this isn't needed for KiCad 8 and the `drc` preflight.
       -  ``drill_size_increment`` :index:`: <pair: global options; drill_size_increment>` [:ref:`number <number>`] (default: ``0.05``) This is the difference between drill tools in millimeters.
-         A manufacturer with 0.05 of increment has drills for 0.1, 0.15, 0.2, 0.25, etc..
+         A manufacturer with 0.05 of increment has drills for 0.1, 0.15, 0.2, 0.25, etc. |br|.
       -  ``edge_connector`` :index:`: <pair: global options; edge_connector>` [:ref:`string <string>`] (default: ``'no'``) (choices: "yes", "no", "bevelled") Has the PCB edge connectors?
          KiCad 6: you should set this in the Board Setup -> Board Finish -> Edge card connectors.
       -  ``edge_plating`` :index:`: <pair: global options; edge_plating>` [:ref:`boolean <boolean>`] (default: ``false``) Has the PCB a plated board edge?
          KiCad 6: you should set this in the Board Setup -> Board Finish -> Plated board edge.
       -  ``environment`` :index:`: <pair: global options; environment>` [:ref:`dict <dict>`] (default: empty dict, default values used) Used to define environment variables used by KiCad.
-         The values defined here are exported as environment variables and has more precedence than KiCad paths defined in the GUI.
+         The values defined here are exported as environment variables and has more precedence than KiCad paths defined in the GUI. |br|
-         You can make reference to any OS environment variable using `${VARIABLE}`.
+         You can make reference to any OS environment variable using `${VARIABLE}`. |br|
          The KIPRJMOD is also available for expansion.

          -  Valid keys: